-Thirty adult healthy Wistar female rats weighing 140-170 g were purchased from Al-Nahda University animal house, Beni-Suef, Egypt.
-They were housed in plastic cages under constant humidity and temperature $(25 \pm 2 \ ^{\circ}C)$ with free access for water and feed.
-All rats were subject to a two-week acclimatization period before the experiment.
+Thirty healthy adult Wistar female rats, weighing 140-170 g, were purchased from the Al-Nahda University animal house, Beni-Suef, Egypt, and housed in plastic under constant humidity temperature (25 $\pm$ 2 °C) with free access to water and feed.
+All rats were subject to an acclimatization period (two weeks) before the experiment.
 This study was performed following the OECD guideline no. 423 for testing of the chemicals (OECD, 2001).
 Based on the high safety of S. officinalis whole extract and essential oil, the limit test described in the OECD guideline was followed.
-Therefore, the fraction at the limit dose (2 g/kg b.w) and a higher dose level (3 g/ kg b.w) were used.
+Therefore, the fraction at the limit dose (2 g/kg b.w.) and a higher dose level (3 g/kg b.w.) were used.
 The animals were divided into three groups (10 rats in each group).
-The 1st group was negative control (Control) treated orally with 2% tween80 (1 ml/rat).
-Salvia terpenoids rich fraction at the dosage of 2 and 3 g/kg b.w was dissolved in 2% tween80 and administered by gavages at a fixed volume of 1 ml/rat as a single dose for the 2nd (SF-I) and 3rd (SF-II) groups, respectively.
+The 1st group was a negative control (Control) treated orally with 2% Tween80 (1 ml/rat).
+Salvia terpenoid-rich fractions at the dosages of 2 and 3 g/kg b.w. were dissolved in 2% Tween80 and administered by gavages at a fixed volume of 1 ml/rat as a single dose for the 2nd (SF-I) and 3rd (SF-II) groups, respectively.
 This experimental protocol was approved by the Institutional Animal Care and Use Committee of Beni-Suef University (BSU-IACUC) with approval number 022-296.